 The Secretary of Energy and Environmental Affairs must approve conservation restrictions in order for certain legal protections to apply to their creation.
 EEA’s Director of Conservation Services is charged with making recommendations for approval, modification, or rejection of such requests to the Secretary.

 Your first step is to prepare a draft of the CR, and submit it to the Director of Conservation Services for preliminary review, before proceeding with executing the document and seeking the necessary local approvals.
-This draft should be submitted with a Conservation Restriction Application form (look under “Publications” on the right-hand column), and a plan of the land in question.
+This draft should be submitted with a Conservation Restriction Application form and a plan of the land in question.
 If available, or if you are unsure what environmental qualities the land has, a USGS topographical map of the area, and a ‘Field Report’ and information from Natural Heritage and Endangered Species is helpful.
 You will also need a ‘Municipal Certification’ filled out by your local Conservation Commission, available as part of the Conservation Restriction Application.
 If there are any mortgages or liens, including any construction loans, you must obtain a subordination from the leinholder which must be recorded with the CR.